BeresN/SimpleDEX/README.md

 # SimpleSwap

-A simple decentralized exchange (DEX) and liquidity pool application built with Next.js, React, Wagmi, and Tailwind CSS on the Sepolia testnet.
-This dApp allows users to connect their wallet, add and remove liquidity for specific ERC-20 token pairs, and perform basic swaps.
+A simple decentralized exchange (DEX) and liquidity pool application built with Next.js.
+This dApp allows users to connect their wallet, add and remove liquidity for specific ERC-20 token pairs, perform basic swaps, and send tokens to another wallet.

 ## Tech Stack